uab-cgds-worthey/mecfs-cohort-analysis/phenotypic-analysis/README.md

 ### Cohort Phenotypes

-This analysis focuses on looking at participant phenotypic similarity.
-TBD.
+This analysis focuses on looking at participant phenotypic similarity unsing a binary encoding of phenotype terms.